-This qualification is designed for learners who wish to work in the exercise and fitness industry as a circuit training instructor or for existing gym instructors who wish to expand their current skills to offer circuit training sessions.
+This qualification is designed for learners who wish to work in the exercise and fitness industry as a suspension training instructor, or for existing gym instructors who wish to expand their current skills to offer suspension training sessions.

 Learners must have achieved a suitable Level 2 Fitness or Gym Instructing qualification before enrolling onto this qualification.